 The Employer shall provide the Union an up-to-date seniority list quarterly and will post such list on the bulletin board.
-At the same time the University will also provide to the Union at notices@usw1998.ca a compatible electronic copy that identifies: employees' names, status (continuing or term), job title, job classification, date first entered classification, base wage rate, wage rate premiums, home address, unique work email address and campus mail address.
+At the same time the University will also provide to the Union at notices@usw1998.ca a compatible electronic copy that identifies: employees' names, status (continuing or term), personnel number, position number, job title, job classification, date first entered classification, base wage rate, wage rate premiums, home address, unique work email address and campus mail address.